zloishavrin/lava-business-payment-library/README.md

 const lavaApi = new LavaPayment(SHOP_ID, API_KEY, DOMAIN_NAME);
 ```

-### Creating a withdrawal
+### Creating payoff

-The withdrawal amount, unique payment identifier in the merchant system, project identifier (if it was specified in the constructor, it is not necessary to specify it in the method) must be specified.
+The payoff amount, unique payment identifier in the merchant system, project identifier (if it was specified in the constructor, it is not necessary to specify it in the method) must be specified.

 ```javascript
 lavaApi.createPayoff({